Olaide-EO/React-Native-Credo-Webview/README.md

 Add React-Native-Credo-WebView to your project by running;

-`npm install react-native-credo-webview react-native-webview`
+`npm install credo-webview-for-reactnative react-native-webview`

 or

-`yarn add react-native-credo-webview react-native-webview`
+`yarn add credo-webview-for-reactnative react-native-webview`

 for iOS: `cd iOS && pod install && cd ..`